kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 I expect further consolidation and government involvement.
 For your own **personal freedom**, you probably want to look at other ways of connecting to the Internet.

+tl;dr 5G is probably the tipping point for mobile operators to suck even harder